 - Miriam Wimmer (two-year mandate), Director of Telecommunications Services at the Brazilian Ministry of Science, Technology, Innovation & Communications, and professor at the Instituto Brasiliense de Direito Público

 The five Directors will have the responsibility of establishing a brand new technical data protection authority.
 The Centre for Information Policy Leadership (“CIPL”) has written a white paper outlining how the ANPD can effectively meet and prioritize its statutory responsibilities.
-Download the paper, The Role of the Brazilian Data Protection Authority (ANPD) under Brazil’s New Data Protection Law (LGPD) (Portuguese version here), and access more information about CIPL and CEDIS-IDP project on LGPD effective implementation and regulation.
+Download the paper, The Role of the Brazilian Data Protection Authority (ANPD) under Brazil’s New Data Protection Law (LGPD) (Portuguese version here).

 Update: On October 20, 2020, the Brazilian Senate approved all five nominations after a public hearing.